You are currently viewing Mayfield Kentucky Tornado Lawsuits

 Jeff was invited to present his perspective on the Western Kentucky tornado lawsuits for a statewide legal conference called CompEd.
 It’s Kentucky’s largest workers’ compensation continuing legal education conference for attorneys.
 Jeff is a regular presenter at this conference due to his experience, knowledge and insights.

 This topic is particularly relevant for Jeff.
 Not only was he born and raised in Mayfield, but he still has family living in the Graves County area.
-The city and the candle factory discussed on national news.
+The city and the candle factory were discussed on national news.
 The question of legal recourse is a widely-discussed topic in legal circles.
 Several attorneys referred media contact to Jeff for his insights.

 Acts of God